aiishaa/ITI-Graduation-project/README.md

 <br>

 ## 4- dev namespace will run two pods: one for nodejs application and another for MySQL DB
-- In the manifests folder, we created the resources needed for MySQL to run as a statefulset, the headless service, and the secret resources.
+- In the terraform folder, we created the terraform configuration files needed for MySQL to run as a statefulset, the headless service, and the secret resources.
 - Created the manifests needed for the nodejs application, deployment (that uses the image created from running the build pipeline) and a service of nodeport type.

 ## 5- Create a Jenkins pipeline job to do the following: